dzimiks/dzimiks/README.md

 ### Hi there 👋

 Welcome to my GitHub profile! 🎉

+My name is Vanja Paunović.
+I have worked and thrived in a team setting through the internships and jobs I have had in the last four years.
+Learning from my teammates and constantly interacting with clients taught me discipline and it's giving me the motivation to progress.
+I'm currently working as a **Junior UI Engineer** at [Grid Dynamics](https://www.griddynamics.com). 👨‍💻

 If you have any questions or if you want to connect with me, feel free to drop me an email at vana997@gmail.com.

-I'm currently working as a Junior UI Engineer at [Grid Dynamics](https://www.griddynamics.com).
+If you find the content I create useful [consider becoming a Patreon](https://www.patreon.com/dzimiks) and check out my [YouTube channel](https://www.youtube.com/c/dzimiks)! :heart:

 ![dzimiks' github stats](https://github-readme-stats.vercel.app/api?username=dzimiks&show_icons=true&count_private=true&theme=algolia)